aaronriekenberg/rust-parallel/README.md

 # Demos:

-Small demo of 5 echo commands:
+Small demo of 5 echo commands.
+With `-j5` all 5 commands are run in parallel.
+With `-j1` commands are run sequentially:

 ```
 $ cat >./test <<EOL